Michael Hutchence: Death

+Following Hutchence's death, some of his friends, relatives and doctors provided statements to the police.
+Bennett, who made her phone records available to the detectives without them requesting it, said on her police statement that Hutchence had never expressed previous suicidal inclinations.
+Hutchence's mother, Patricia Glassop, said that he was in a depressed state.
+On 17 October 1997, Hutchence consulted a London psychiatrist, Mark Collins, in regard to a minor depression that he was experiencing.
+Dr. Collins stated that there was no hint of suicidal thinking by Hutchence.
+Hutchence was prescribed Prozac for the first time in December 1995 by Dr. J. Borham, a London medical practitioner, to treat a depressive problem.
+He was prescribed Prozac for the last time on 1 November 1997, three weeks before his death.

-On 6 February 1998, after an autopsy and coronial inquest, New South Wales State Coroner, Derrick Hand, presented his report.
+On 6 February 1998, after an autopsy and coronial inquest, New South Wales's state coroner, Derrick Hand, presented his report.
 The report ruled that Hutchence's death was suicide while depressed and under the influence of alcohol and other drugs.
 "An analysis report of Hutchence's blood [indicated] the presence of alcohol, cocaine, Prozac and prescription drugs."
 In producing his coroner's report, Hand had specifically considered the suggestions of accidental death (coupled with the fact that Hutchence left no suicide note), but had discounted them based on substantial evidence presented to the contrary.
 In a 1999 interview on 60 Minutes (and in a documentary film on Channel 4), Yates claimed that Hutchence's death might have resulted from autoerotic asphyxiation; this claim contradicted her previous statements to police investigators and the coroner.